 I continued to make and teach pottery during my free time while I was in college and after.
 I did some traveling and was an artist in residence for a short period at a studio in Greece.
 Eventually, I sought out professional potters to visit and learn from.
 I observed the level of commitment required to turn pottery making into a full-time job.
 My time as a summer studio assistant for a wood-firing potter in Wisconsin strongly influenced my decision to pursue a career of making art.

 I received formal training for a year and a half during my apprenticeship with a potter in North Carolina.
 Now I live in Tenino, Washington where I am growing my own pottery business.
 I have plans to build a wood firing kiln of my own soon.
 In the meantime, I am producing work using my electric kiln and continuing to set up shop.
-Please contact me if you are interested in learning more about my pottery, or a custom order so that we can begin the design process together.

 I make pottery that embraces the materials and processes by which it is made.
 Everything that I create is formed, at least partially, on a pottery wheel.
 I strive to make wares which belong functionally or decoratively in a domestic setting.
 I am constantly mindful of how my personal aesthetics combine with the many traditions which I gather inspiration from.
 My goal is to create items which are personal to me, and to bring appreciation to the modern and historic artists whose work has informed mine.

 My relationships with clay and glaze ingredients are essential to the progress of my work.
 I continually test how these materials behave.
 The characteristics of the substances which constitute my finished pots inevitably influence my creative approach and design.
 I like to showcase the texture of clay by intentionally leaving throwing lines, trimming lines, and finger marks.
 The gestural surface decorations that I make are